y001j/IoT_Gateway/README_EN.md

 ## 📋 Overview

-**Myin IoT Gateway** is a high-performance IoT data gateway platform built on a revolutionary high-speed data bus architecture, specifically designed for collecting and preprocessing large-scale device data.
+**Maien IoT Gateway** is a high-performance IoT data gateway platform built on a revolutionary high-speed data bus architecture, specifically designed for collecting and preprocessing large-scale device data.
 It provides a complete solution for data collection, processing, routing, and management, supporting multiple communication protocols and data formats.

 ### 🎯 Key Advantages